This is the multi-page printable view of this section. Click here to print.

 Detailed description

-YAMLConfigMap’s resource file can be edited in the YAML editor
+YAMLThe resource file of a ConfigMap can be edited in the YAML editor

-• Click the Edit button, modify the resource, then click the Save button to apply changes
+• Click the Edit button, modify the resource, then click the Done button to apply the changes

 Metadata InformationCheck the metadata information of the ConfigMap

-• In Data, rows are separated by - - -, and value is displayed in textarea format
+• Data separates rows with - - -, and value is displayed in a textarea format

 Table.
 ConfigMap detailed information items